When It All Burns: Fighting Fire in a Transformed World

 A hotshot firefighter's gripping firsthand account of a record-setting fire season

 Eighteen of California's largest wildfires on record have burned in the past two decades.
-Scientists recently invented the term “megafire” to describe wildfires that behave in ways that would have been impossible just a generation ago, burning through winter, exploding in the night, and devastating landscapes historically impervious to incendiary destruction.
+Scientists recently invented the term “megafire” to describe wildfires that behave in ways that would have been nearly impossible just a generation ago, burning through winter, exploding in the night, and devastating landscapes historically impervious to incendiary destruction.

 In When It All Burns, wildland firefighter and anthropologist Jordan Thomas recounts a single, brutal six-month fire season with the Los Padres Hotshots-the special forces of America's firefighters.
 Being a hotshot is among the most difficult jobs on earth.
 Thomas viscerally renders his crew's attempts to battle flames that are often too destructive to contain.
 He uncovers the hidden cultural history of megafires, revealing how humanity's symbiotic relationship with wildfire became a war-and what can be done to change it back.